PiotrRedzinski/10XDEVPROJECT/.ai/api-plan.md

   - **Error Codes**: 401, 404

 - **PATCH /api/flashcards/:id/status**
-  - **Description**: Updates the status of a flashcard for business actions such as accept or reject.
+  - **Description**: Update the status of a flashcard (e.g., to accept or reject an AI-generated flashcard).
   - **Request Body (JSON)**:
     ```json
     {
       "action": "accept" | "reject"
     }
     ```
-  - **Response (JSON)**: Updated flashcard object reflecting the new status (e.g., accepted-original / accepted-edited for accept, rejected for reject).
+  - **Response (JSON)**: Returns the flashcard object with its updated status while preserving the `generation_id`.
   - **Success Codes**: 200 OK
   - **Error Codes**: 400 (invalid action), 401, 404

 ### 2.3 AI Generation

 - **POST /api/ai/generate**
-  - **Description**: Generates flashcards using AI from the provided text input.
-The text must be between 1000 and 10000 characters and will be segmented into thematically consistent portions.
+  - **Description**: Generate flashcards using AI from submitted text.
+The input text must be between 1000 and 10000 characters and will be segmented into thematically consistent portions.
+All generated flashcards will include the `generation_id` linking them to the current AI generation session.
   - **Request Body (JSON)**:
     ```json
     {